fico-xpress/mosel/modules/math/README.md

 Run the provided test model *[math_test.mos](math_test.mos)*:
 * from the command line: `mosel math_test`
 * with Xpress Workbench: open the file `math_test.mos` in the Workbench workspace and select `Run math_test.mos` from the workspace menu

+## Legal

+See source code files for copyright notices.

+## License

+The components in this repository are licensed under the Apache License, Version 2.0.
+See [LICENSE](../../LICENSE) for the full license text.